 Step 3: If both answers in step 2 were “yes”, re-contact your participants and obtain their consent using the example consent clauses in Annex 1.
 Otherwise, answer the following question.

-NB Only those participants who were re-contacted and gave appropriate consent can be included in the data set included on the CONP Portal.
+Note: Only those participants who were re-contacted and gave appropriate consent can be included in the dataset included on the CONP Portal.
 If you have recontacted your participants and they have withheld consent, you are unlikely to obtain a waiver.

 |Are you able to apply to your research ethics board for a waiver, i.e., an authorization to alter the initial consent parameters?|